filecoin-project/devgrants/open-grant-proposals/Sector Repair Tool.md

 3. Redo sector-independent program executables (binary), Lotus-redo (binary)

 ## Development Roadmap

-No.  ll                                                                                      Milestone                                                                                      ll                time                ll      budget     ll
+No.     Milestone                                                                                                                time                budget
 1       Lotus-Miner sector state machine adds redo state, the corresponding redo state flow rules and flow logic.
 2 persons/ per week      $3,700
 2       Lotus-Miner sector and storage relationship management (local) reworks the storage information of the redone sector.
 2 persons/ per week      $3,750
 3       Compatible processing of Lotus-worker to redo sectors.
 1 person/ per week       $1,500
 4       Lotus-redo independent redo tool.
 1 person/ per week       $1,500
 5       32G/64G sector redo function test.
-1 person/week                       $1,500
+1 person/ per week       $1,500
+One way to carry out the proposal is the sector repair tool being a part of the lotus miner.
+Another way is that it can be an external tool.
+Both are in the contents of this proposal and will be implemented in this proposal.
 ## Total Budget Requested

 Total budget is about $12,000.

 ## Maintenance and Upgrade Plans

-We will keep an eye on Filecoin version updates, and we will provide corresponding maintenance and upgrades.
+We will track the lotus official version for updates and provide corresponding maintenance and upgrades, or the project can be incorporated directly into the official version update

 # Team